amiraadev/openai-chat-app/README.md

 # ChatApp with OpenAI Integration 👥🤖

+Introducing an innovative dynamic chat application that facilitates engaging conversations between subscribed users and intelligent AI assistants powered by OpenAI.

+Seamlessly transitioning between interactions with real users and AI counterparts is made effortless by leveraging the backend capabilities of Node.js and Express.

+ This cutting-edge platform, skillfully crafted with React, ChatEngine, and OpenAI, is further empowered by the lightning-fast performance of Vite ⚡️.

+# ChatApp with OpenAI Integration 👥🤖

 ![ChatApp Screenshot](screenshots/ai-chat.png)

-A dynamic chat application that lets you have conversations with other subscribed users and OpenAI-powered AI assistants.
-Seamlessly switch between conversations with real users and AI assistants based on the chat's name.
-Built using React, ChatEngine, and OpenAI, and supercharged with Vite.

 ## Features